MAsuamah/trackstar-budget/README.md

 # TrackStar Budget

-TrackStar Budget is a budget tracker that can be used to keep track of your everday bank withdrawls and deposits.
-The application also allows offline access and functionality, as well as mobile installation, so you can track your budget anytime.
+TrackStar Budget is a budget tracker that can be used to keep track of your everyday bank withdrawals and deposits.
+The application also allows offline access and functionality, as well as mobile installation so you can track your budget anytime.

 ![screencapture-localhost-3001-2021-07-01-21_02_44](https://user-images.githubusercontent.com/77217156/124209351-613a1980-dab7-11eb-800d-9abaf4b1b9b5.png)